A PERMANENT HOME Found

 PARTNER WITH US

 We need your prayers and your support.
-Your wisdom and insight as to how we can transition well and be the church God is calling us to be are welcomed.
-But obviously, we also need help financially.
+Your wisdom and insight on to how we can transition well and be the church God is calling us to be are also welcomed.
+And though we have already crossed one major milestone, we still need help financially.
 We hope to be a part of preserving the history and the story of a neighborhood like Rosedale, and are honored to carry on the work of a church, and churches, that have gone before us in the neighborhood.
 We hope to be another bright spot of hope in the city of Homewood where so many of us work and live, and we hope to continue to be a small part of what it means to see the Kingdom of God come to Birmingham as it is in Heaven.
-Even if Mosaic is not your home, please consider donating to the possibilities before us by clicking on the button below and selecting Rosedale Building Campaign from our online giving platform Tithe.ly.
+Even if Mosaic is not your home, please consider donating by clicking on the button below and selecting Rosedale Building Campaign from our online giving platform Tithe.ly.